 Is it worth it?
 For me, yes.
-This recipe made 8 souffles.
-Everyone, including my kids ate them up.
+This easy souffle recipe made 8 individual broccoli cheese souffles.
+Everyone, including my kids, ate them up.
 My daughter is studying French and she asked me to call these by their real name, Souffle Fromage.
 (It is really just a fancy way to say souffle cheese.)

-The first step was to melt the butter and minced garlic.
+The first step is to melt the butter and minced garlic.

 I can’t say enough about Authentic Foods Gluten Free Flours.
 They are ground to be super fine and they really have added so much to my gluten free cooking.
 I used this rice flour to make my roux.